Thomas-de-Bock/TarEmu/README.md

  - As there is no implementation of the polynomial counters, the `HM` offsets use measurements by Brad done for the Player graphics (https://www.biglist.com/lists/stella/archives/199804/msg00198.html), I am not sure about the reliability of these measurements, but they gave good results on implementation.
 Though obviously, An actual implementation of the polynomial position counters would be more preferable.
  - The way the TIA and 6507 work in sync with eachother in Tar, is that the 6507 performs the instruction and measures the amount of cycles throughout the instruction.
 After this the TIA catches up by that amount multiplied by 3.
 This is not true to hardware, which is why reads and writes to `GRPx` and the `RESxx` strobes are delayed accordingly, where precise timing is crucial, but ONLY these addresses.
 This shouldn't have a big (or any) impact on most games but it could affect the HMOVE behaviour where small deviations in cycle times can also play a factor.
  - The weird positional behaviour in Frogger implies some incorrect behaviour of the INTIM value and thus the timer.
+ - Although implemented, there are still some cycle inaccuracies on conditional jumps when crossing page boundaries.